efatmae/efatmae.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "Hello World,"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Hello, my name is Fatma Elsafoury and I'm a researcher at the Weizenbaum institute in Berlin.
+My name is Fatma Elsafoury and I'm a researcher at the Weizenbaum institute in Berlin.
 I joined the Data, Algorithmic Systems and Ethics research group.

 Research